lemonjesus/iPod-n3g-emulator/README.md

 ## Building

-Install the Unicorn Engine, and then run `make`.
+Install Capstone and the Unicorn Engine, and then run `make`.

 ## Progress

 Currently I'm making my way through the S5L8702's bootrom.
-I believe I'm currently at the point where it's trying to read from SPI flash and AES decrypt it.
-Those peripherals don't do anything currently, so I'm working on that now.
+It's able to read from NOR Flash over SPI, and it tries to verify the image header, but it fails because I have the wrong file for it.
+See commit history for more details.

 ## License
 GPLv3